 The development and maintenance of the rural economy is a complex issue, and one which the government is committed to supporting.
+This will continue to be important, especially during the ongoing Covid-19 pandemic that is noted in Section 4.6 of this Chapter.
 This is reflected in the number of government initiatives currently available to promote and assist enterprise within the rural economy.
-The NPF recognises the 'role rural areas play in driving our economy and our high quality environment' and seeks to encourage and attract entrepreneurship and innovation development in these areas, particularly where low carbon outputs can be achieved28.
+The NPF recognises the 'role rural areas play in driving our economy and our high-quality environment' and seeks to encourage and attract entrepreneurship and innovation development in these areas, particularly where low carbon outputs can be achieved.
 In order to create future employment opportunities in the rural economy measures are required to support rural entrepreneurship and innovative rural SMEs.
 The Rural Regeneration and Development Fund established as part of Project Ireland 2040 will assist in revitalising the rural economy.

-At present, through the 'Action Plan for Jobs 2017' the Government has committed to provide up to €60 million in competitive funding over the period to 2020 to support collaborative initiatives.
+Through the 'Action Plan for Jobs 2017' the Government committed up to €60 million in competitive funding over the period to 2020 to support collaborative initiatives.
 The Government is also committed to the implementation of the Action Plan for Rural Development (2017) and will deliver the 2014-2020 EU LEADER Programme which has a total budget of €250 million and includes up to €30 million per annum for other rural development schemes such as Town & Village Renewal, CLÁR and the Rural Recreation programme.
-The REDZ
+The REDZ (Rural Economic Development Zone) initiative is classified within the CEDRA (Commission for Economic Development in Rural Areas) and are intended to complement the Town and Village Renewal Scheme and cater for projects between the towns and surrounding hinterland that maximise local assets in areas such as tourism, culture, heritage and other areas that support rural economic activity.